vb-consulting/RazorSvelte/README.md

 - Other:

     - `upgrade-npms`: Upgrades all NPM dependencies to the latest version.
 Use this with caution.
 To be able to run this command, the global `npm-check-updates` dependency is required.
 Use `npm install -g npm-check-updates` to install.
-    - `code`: Opens up ne ionstance of Visual Studio Code
+    - `code`: Opens up one instance of Visual Studio Code

 ## FAQ